bwrightprojects/Getting-and-Cleaning-Data/CodeBook.md

    * Merges the training (**_./UCI HAR Dataset/train/Y_train.txt_**) and test(**_./UCI HAR Dataset/test/Y_test.txt_**) sets to create one data set resulting in a 10299X1 data frame.
    * Merges the subjects (**_./UCI HAR Dataset/train/subject_train.txt_**) and test (**_./UCI HAR Dataset/test/subject_text.txt_**) sets to create one data set resulting in a 10299X1 data frame.

-* Read the features.txt file from the “**_./UCI HAR Dataset_**" folder and stores the data in a variable called *features*.
+* Read the features.txt file from the **_./UCI HAR Dataset_** folder and stores the data in a variable called *features*.
 Then extracts only the mean and standard deviation.
 The result is a 10299x66 data frame.
 Finally subsets the dataset with the 66 corresponding columns.

-* Reads “**_./UCI HAR Dataset/activity_labels.txt_** and applies descriptive activity names to name the activities in the data set:
+* Reads **_./UCI HAR Dataset/activity_labels.txt_** and applies descriptive activity names to name the activities in the data set:

        > walking